zhangxl97/leetcode/notes.md

   > confirm whether target - n is in the rest list
   >
   > use dictionary

+- No.4 Median of Two Sorted Arrays, Hard
+  > 1. converge into one array
+  > 2. use two index (i, j) to save location which is being compared

 - No.9  Palindrome Number, Easy